lyndex/Catalystree/README.md

 (CONTINUE THE POEM)
-One day we will see, our fate our destinyyyyyy
+One day we will see, our fate - our destiny
+We will long for the days that came before and the ones that have yet to be